Acceptance and Publication Policies

 - For all our conferences, we issue three calls (first, second and final) with approximate deadlines of 7 months, 4 months and 6 weeks respectively, before the conference dates.
 The acceptance rate of the second and final call depends on the number of participants registered as a result of the first call, taking into consideration the acceptance criteria.
 For obvious reasons, the registrations’ deadlines for presentations differ and are stated in each acceptance letter.
 Academics who come from countries which require a visa to enter Greece, should apply as early as possible, because in many cases, the issuing of a visa can take a long time.

 - An effort is made to have academics and researchers from as many countries as possible at our conferences.
 ATINER’s conferences are 100% international, and therefore, preferences are given to non-Greek institutional affiliates.
 ATINER also organizes a number of separate events and conferences in the Greek language, where those from Greek institutions can present their work.
-Greeks from Greece are more than welcome to chair sessions and help us with the editing and reviewing of papers to be presented and published, provided they have the appropriate academic credentials to do so.
+Greeks from Greece are more than welcome to chair sessions and help us with the editing and reviewing of papers to be presented and published, provided they have the appropriate academic credentials to do so, and are adherent to ATINER’s mission and policy.
 In other words, they can be good hosts of the international community of academics, but not visitors in their own home.

-- Papers NOT PRESENTED BY THEIR AUTHORS are not considered for publication and they do not appear in the program or the abstract book even if a fee has been paid.
+- Papers NOT PRESENTED BY THEIR AUTHORS are not considered for publication and they do not appear in the program or the abstract book, even if a fee has been paid.
 Only one presentation is allowed per registered and participating author.
-Please make a note of that because a participant who presented a second paper would never appear in the program even if a second fee is paid by the author or a co-author.
+Please make a note of that, because a participant who presented a second paper would never appear in the program, even if a second fee is paid by the author or a co-author.
 Of course, a co-author can present the paper.
+This also applies to any non-registered participant who presents a paper.
 This is a very strict policy and is applied without any exception.

 - The above policies may change without prior notification and they are thereafter applied immediately to all pending processes without exception.
-The Association’s policies are followed with religious zeal.
+The Association’s policies are followed to the letter.
 ATINER’s administration staff is responsible for adhering to these policies, and for following through with their implementation.
 This is not the responsibility of the academic members who are involved with the organizing of conferences.

 If you have any inquiries, suggestions or need further information please send us an email at email@example.com